Kenneth R. Timmerman: Author and activist

 In 1991, Timmerman published The Death Lobby: How the West Armed Iraq after the Gulf War.
 Timmerman advised the United Nations Special Commission for the Disarmament of Iraq on the location of weapons plants.

 In 1993, Timmerman returned to the US where he worked as a member of the staff of the U.S. House Committee on International Relations.
-In 1995, he founded the Foundation for Democracy in Iran with Peter Rodman, Joshua Muravchick and Iranian opposition expatriates to attempt to topple the Iranian government.
+In 1995, he founded the Foundation for Democracy in Iran with Peter Rodman, Joshua Muravchik and Iranian opposition expatriates to attempt to topple the Iranian government.
 He founded the Middle East Data Project to advise governments and private companies.
 In 1998, he made suggestions to the Rumsfeld Commission supporting the deployment of a national missile defence system.

-In 1998, he wrote a piece on Osama Bin Laden and his training camps in Afghanistan just before Al-Qaeda attacked two US embassies in Africa.
+In 1998, he wrote a piece on Osama bin Laden and his training camps in Afghanistan just before Al-Qaeda attacked two US embassies in Africa.
 He also wrote features for the American Spectator criticizing the export of high-technology equipment to China, which was published as a book in 2000.
-In 2000 Timmerman sought the nomination of the Maryland GOP to run against Democratic incumbent Paul Sarbanes.
-Timmerman won less than ten percent in the party primary; Paul Rappaport won the Republican nomination but lost to Sarbanes, who won with 63% of the vote.

 Timmerman wrote Shakedown: Exposing the Real Jesse Jackson as a change of pace from his focus on international issues in 2002.
 The argument claimed that Jackson alleging connections with criminals and claiming that Rev. Jackson practised extortion of businesses.
 It proved to be highly successful making the top ten bestseller list with 200,000 copies printed.
 It also reached the top of the Amazon bestseller list.

 On February 7, 2006, Sweden's former deputy prime minister and Liberal party leader Per Ahlmark said that he had nominated Timmerman for a Nobel Peace Prize along with UN Ambassador John Bolton for "their repeated warnings and documentation of Iran's secret nuclear buildup and revealing Iran's repeated lying and false reports to the International Atomic Energy Agency."
 The Nobel Foundation will not confirm nominations, however, until 50 years have passed.